anabaxfreitas/game_design/README.md

 ## Pixel Art For Video Games
 * Module 1

-    * First Assignment: Create a Pirate Barril
+    * First Assignment: Create a Pirate Barrel
-        1st Attempt | AI grade= 4/7 | According to AI lacks proper lighting and form of a pirate barril
+        1st Attempt | AI grade= 4/7 | According to AI lacks proper lighting and form of a pirate barrel

         ![](.\barrel.png)